jico/ATCLP/README.md

 *	__instruction__ Checks if the passed string is a valid instruction.
 Returns the index in the xml library if the passed string is valid.
 Returns -1 otherwise.
 (Essentially the _isInstruction_ method of the InstructionEngine class).

 Methods are not case-sensitive.

+### Sample ATC commands

+To use the main _parse_ method of the Console/LP, you must pass a valid ATC command defined in the _instructions.xml_ library.
+Any passed aircraft telephonies must also exist in the _callsigns.xml_ library.
+Some examples are:

+*	Cactus four five eight two increase speed to mach point seven two
+*	United sixteen hundred maintain flight level three four zero
+*	Aban eighteen o two turn left heading one hundred twenty degrees